imagej/imagej.github.io/_pages/Command_Line_Tips_and_Tricks.md

 ---
 mediawiki: Command_Line_Tips_and_Tricks
-title: Command Line Tips and Tricks
+title: Command Line Diagnostics
 categories: [tutorials]
 ---

-This page lists all kinds of usable hints how to use the command line in the different environments supported by Fiji.
+This page lists hints on how to use the command line for developer diagnostics in the different environments supported by Fiji.

 | Action                         | Linux                                   | macOS                     | Windows                                                                                            |
 |--------------------------------|-----------------------------------------|---------------------------|----------------------------------------------------------------------------------------------------|